talesbarreto/pull_request_coverage/README.md

     - cli: The output format intent to be read on a terminal
     - markdown: The output formatted using markdown syntax.
 This is useful to be used on a pull request comment, posted by a bot, for example.

+- **markdown-mode** (`diff`): The markdown output format (see example)
+    - diff: Use diff syntax to highlight the uncovered lines
+    - dart: use the dart syntax to show codes, adding a comment at the and of uncovered lines

 - **report-fully-covered-files** (`true`): The file path of each fully covered file will be printed, as a celebrating message =)

 - **show-uncovered-code** (`true`): The source code of the uncovered lines will be printed, with a red font color, to make it easier to identify the missing tests.